hsjha-alt/pdf_chatbot_lstm/README.md

 ### 1. PDF Loading and Chunking
 - Extracts text from PDF files using PyPDF2/pypdf
+- Uses **LangChain's RecursiveCharacterTextSplitter** for context-aware chunking
+- Respects paragraph boundaries, sentences, and natural text structure
 - Splits text into overlapping chunks (default: 1000 chars with 200 char overlap)
+- Falls back to simple chunking if LangChain is not available
 - Stores chunks with metadata (source file, position, chunk_id, etc.)

 ### 2. Embedding Creation